cchudzicki-ocw-testing/18.704-fall-2008/content/pages/syllabus.md

 Calendar
 --------

 The lecture sessions follow the contents of the course textbook.
 Two to four sessions are required to cover each chapter in the book.
-See the [readings]({{< baseurl >}}/pages/readings) section for specific topics per session.
+See the {{< resource_link 8d680d40-2110-e944-e764-5c2ef39dcb86 "readings" >}} section for specific topics per session.

 ### Topics